oclipa/javascript-cheat-sheet/README.md

 Cons:
    * Can require more code.

-This is typically used in front-end frameworks, such as React, however the following is an example using vanilla javascript:
+This is typically used in front-end frameworks, such as React, however the following is an example using vanilla JavaScript:

 **Vanilla JS Example**